 If you missed the vintage cars and fashions featured at this year’s Old Car Festival in Greenfield Village, be sure to mark your calendar for next year’s 64th annual Old Car Festival in September.
 Every year there is always a different mix of amazing vintage cars (and fashion) to enjoy.

 Written by Tracy Donohue, General Manager, The Clothing Studio at The Henry Ford.
 Photos by Lindsey Grudnicki.

-My husband, the kids and I spent the better part of Sunday at the Old Car Show at Greenfield Village.
+My husband, the kids and I spent the better part of Sunday at Old Car Festival at Greenfield Village.
 After all the bad weather we've been having, it was truly glorious to be out and about admiring the hundreds of vehicles displayed (and driving!) in the show.

 Vehicles at the show are those built from the 1880s to 1932.
 It was fascinating to see how many unique ideas different vehicle manufacturers had building some of those really early machines.
 Since this show is more about what you could see (although the sounds of the old engines were like music), below are (some) photos of this wonderful event.
 And here's a video of the 1770 Fardier de Cugnot in action.

 Kristine Hass is a mother of five and long-time member of The Henry Ford.
 She frequently blogs about her family's visits to America's Greatest History Attraction.